ecavallo/equivariant-cartesian/README.md

 The construction of the universe is currently not quite complete; we have not shown that it is fibrant.
 However, this should be a more-or-less straightforward consequence of the Fibration Extension Property, which we have proven (`fibration-extension`).

-Warning: Some files, particularly `glueing.weak` and `fibration-extension`, take a long time to check.

 [1] Carlo Angiuli, Guillaume Brunerie, Thierry Coquand, Kuen-Bang Hou (Favonia), Robert Harper, and Daniel R. Licata.
 Syntax and Models of Cartesian Cubical Type Theory.
 2019. https://github.com/dlicata335/cart-cube.

 [2] Steve Awodey.
 A Quillen model structure on the category of cartesian cubical sets.
 2019. https://github.com/awodey/math/blob/master/QMS/qms.pdf.